-Kaufman Hall[®] is a trademark of Kaufman, Hall & Associates, LLC.
-Microsoft[®], Excel[®], Windows[®], and SQL Server[®] are trademarks of Microsoft Corporation in the United States and/or other countries.
-All other trademarks are the property of their respective owners.
+Kaufman Hall is a trademark of Kaufman, Hall & Associates, LLC.
+Microsoft, Excel, Windows, SQL Server, Azure, and Power BI are trademarks or registered trademarks of Microsoft Corporation in the United States and/or other countries.

 This document is Kaufman, Hall & Associates, LLC Confidential Information.
 This document may not be distributed, copied, photocopied, reproduced, translated, or reduced to any electronic medium or machine-readable format without the express written consent of Kaufman, Hall & Associates, LLC.